-We are pleased to announce the election of four new officers and four new board members.
-The new officers elected at the American Board of Family Medicine’s (ABFM) spring board meeting in April are: Lauren S. Hughes, MD, MPH, MSc, of Aurora, Colorado as Chair-Elect; Wendy Biggs, MD, of Saginaw, Michigan as Treasurer; and Daniel Spogen, MD, of Reno, Nevada as Member-at-Large of the Executive Committee.
+The American Board of Family Medicine (ABFM) is pleased to announce the election of four new officers and three new board members.
+The new officers elected at the ABFM spring board meeting in April are: Lauren S. Hughes, MD, MPH, MSc, FAAFP of Aurora, Colorado as Chair; Gerardo Moreno, MD of Los Angeles, California as Chair-Elect; Daniel Spogen, MD, of Reno, Nevada as Treasurer; and Bob Wergin, MD, of Milford, Nebraska as Member-at-Large of the Executive Committee.

 The COVID-19 pandemic caused massive disruption in health care delivery, including a significant reduction in in-person primary care office visits that remained below pre-pandemic levels for months.
 Rapid changes were required in family medicine practices, to not only safely meet patient needs, but to also protect the physicians and their staff.

 In this month’s issue of Annals of Family Medicine, Robert Phillips, MD, MSPH, addresses three responses from U.S. and Canadian primary care research groups to the 2021 National Academies of Science, Engineering, and Medicine (NASEM) report, Implementing High-Quality Primary Care: Rebuilding the Foundation of Health Care.

 The graduate medical education (GME) system trains most of the nation’s physicians and receives nearly $19 billion annually to do so.
 It is heavily subsidized by the public in return for producing physicians that meet society’s needs.
 However, institutions receiving public funding face potential conflicts of interest, that have prioritized institutional purposes over societal needs.